PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - All combinations of N balanced paranthesis (HARD)
 - Fibonacci iteratively and recursively
 - Number of ways to climb stairs using either 1 or 2 (n or m) steps at once

+## Most important arrays Questions:
+- Intersection and Union of two lists
+- Find number which appears odd number of times
+- Binary search in a rotated array
+- Check if list is rotated version of another list
+- Pairs in a list equal to a number
+- Triplets in a list equal to a number

 ## Sorting:
 - Insertion Sort, Merge Sort, Quick Sort